How to Increase the Audio Output of a Piezoelectric Transducer Buzzer

 Resonant Piezo Transducer Drive Circuit

-Yet another option for driving a piezo transducer is to create a circuit that utilizes the parasitic capacitance present in the transducer buzzer and a discrete inductor to form a resonant circuit.
-One characteristic of a resonant circuit is that energy is stored and transferred alternately between two elements.
-In this application the two elements that store and transfer the energy are the inductor and the parasitic capacitor.
-The schematic drawn below is one possible implementation of a resonant piezo transducer drive circuit.
-Some advantages of a resonant drive circuit are that it is simple to construct, can have high electrical efficiency, and the voltage developed across the piezo buzzer can be many times larger than the supply voltage.
-However, the operation of the circuit is dependent upon the parasitic capacitance of the piezo transducer, which may not be well characterized or controlled during the manufacturing process.
+However, the operation of the circuit is dependent upon the capacitance of the piezo transducer, which may not be well characterized or controlled during the manufacturing process.
 Depending upon the desired operating frequency, the inductor could be physically large and heavy relative to the other circuit components.
 It can also be difficult to model the operation of the resonant circuit and thus the circuit may need to be finalized in the lab rather than at the design computer.
-An additional limitation is that the resonant piezo transducer drive circuit performs well at only one specific frequency, making it less suitable for applications where multiple frequency tones are required.
+An additional limitation is that the resonant piezo transducer drive circuit only performs well over a narrow frequency range, making it less suitable for applications where multiple frequency tones are required.

 A more detailed discussion and analysis of the resonant driver circuit can be found in this article by EDN.
 It should be recognized that the circuit in the referenced article is for operation at 40 kHz.
 Therefore, you will need to scale the component values for operation at an audio frequency of perhaps 4 kHz.